 Below are the recipes for Salt-Grilled Shrimp with Lemon Basil Dipping Sauce.
 Enjoy!

-- Heat a plancha or cast iron grill or frying pan over high heat.
+Heat a plancha, cast-iron grill, or skillet over high heat.

-- Pour salt liberally onto the plancha/grill/pan.
-You want to create a "bed" for your shrimp.
+Pour lots of salt onto the plancha/grill/skillet.
+You want to create about a 1/2-inch/1.5 cm- thick “bed” for your shrimp.

-- Continue to heat the salt.
-If you hear popping sounds from the salt, you know it's hot enough.
+Continue to heat the salt.
+Listen closely: if you hear mild popping sounds from the salt, you know it’s hot enough.

-- Place your shrimp on the salt, making sure not to crowd them.
-Gently press them into the salt.
+Place the shrimp on the salt, making sure not to crowd them.
+Gently press them into the salt with your fingers or tongs.

-- Cook for 3-4 minutes, or until the bottom half of the shrimp turns color, indicating the bottom half is cooked (time depends on the size of your shrimp).
+Cook for 3 to 4 minutes, or until the bottom half of the shrimp turns color, indicating the bottom half is cooked (time depends on the size of your shrimp).

-- Flip over, and cook the other side 3-4 minutes more.
+Flip over, and cook the other side for 3 to 4 minutes more.

-- Flake any dark crusts off of the shrimp and transfer to a plate.
-Let it cool slightly.
+Flake any dark salt crusts off the shrimp and transfer to a plate.
+Let everything cool slightly.

-- Serve with my Lemon-Basil Dipping Sauce, and let guests peel the shrimp themselves.
+Serve with the Lemon Basil Dipping Sauce (recipe follows), and let guests peel the shrimp themselves.

 - 2 anchovy fillets

-- Combine the mayonnaise, basil, lemon zest and juice, anchovies, salt and pepper in a food processor and process until smooth.
+Combine the mayonnaise, basil, lemon zest and juice, anchovies, and pepper in a food processor and process until smooth.
+Scrape down the sides and process one last time.